-- 1. An excused absence is defined as:
+An excused absence is defined as:

-- a.
-Personal illness of the student

-- b.
-Medical appointment

-- c.
-Death in the student's immediate family

-- d.
-An approved school activity

-- e.
-Military connected students

-- f.
+- 1. Personal illness of the student (medical evidence may be required by the Head of School for absences exceeding 5 consecutive days.) - 2.
+Medical/ Mental Health appointment (Medical note required) - 3.
+Death in the student's immediate family - 4.
+An approved school activity/community events/service. - 5.
+Military connected students - 6.
 Religious holiday of the student's faith (prior notification required)

-- g.
-Mental health counseling for the student (doctor's note required)
+Parents have 5 school days to send a note to the office.
+If that contact does not occur, the absence will be recorded as unexcused and cannot be changed to an excused absence by parents backdating notes.
+If an unexcused absence is recorded, the school may attempt to contact the student's parent or legal guardian regarding the absence to prevent a pattern of nonattendance.
+Under some circumstances, more than parental notification may be required by the Head of School.

-- 2. Within 48 hours of a student's return to school, parents must send a note explaining the reason for their child's absence.
-A maximum of 5 handwritten notes will be accepted per school year.
+A maximum of 5 handwritten notes will be accepted per school year, unless deemed otherwise by the Head of School due to the nature of absence.
 Once the limit for handwritten notes has been exceeded, absences will be marked as unexcused if not accompanied by a doctor's note.